Impact

 Adding a call-to-action to find preventive services on Medicare.gov’s Preventive & screening services page

 We also added nearly 30 new search keyword terms to the tool.
-In order to add new search terms to Care Compare that fit people’s needs, we conducted extensive research and dug into Medicare claims data to determine the appropriate mappings of preventive services to different provider types and specialties.
-For example, we wanted to make sure that someone who chose the “diabetes screenings” preventive service would be mapped to providers with this capability.
-We then verified that these mappings were accurate with a clinical subject matter expert before adding the new search terms to Care Compare.
+In order to add new search terms that fit people’s needs, we conducted extensive research to determine the appropriate mappings of preventive services to different provider types and specialties.
+For example, we wanted to make sure that someone who chose the “Diabetes screenings” preventive service was mapped to providers with this capability.
+We then verified that these mappings were accurate with clinical subject matter experts before adding the new search terms to the compare tool.

 Closing summary